jaydeluca/aws-certification-notes/AWS-Certified-Developer/AWS-CDA-Notes/S3/S3-Performance-Optimization.md

     - Mixed-Workload - Avoid sequential key names for your S3 objects.
 Instead, add a random prefix like a hex hash to the key name to prevent multiple objects from being store on the same partition

+## S3 Performance Updates
+- In July 2018, Amazon announced a massive increase in S3 performance

+- 2,500 PUT requests per second
+- 5,500 GET requests

+- This new increased performance negates the previous guidance to randomize your object key names to achieve faster performance

+- This means logical and sequential naming patterns can now be used without any performance implication